 By the way, it does not necessarily have to be an external cause that destroys the data.
 Simple ignorance could have serious consequences, too.
 Whoever decides to setup an own network attached storage (NAS), should know exactly what he or she is doing.
 But at least, he or she should check if the network drive allows anonymous access.
 In our team, we still remember with horror the 190,000 open hard disks that a student could find and access with a simple crawler, in 2015.

 A further example are network-drives from the WesternDigital "My Cloud" series.
 As recently emerged, this series is facing several security flaws, which enable a malicious attack from afar.
 The recommendation for "MyCloud" NAS devices is to immediately update the firmware to v.2.30.172 or to disconnect the storage from the internet.
 For a full reporting on the issue by Bleeping Computer, click here.

-A more recent case concerns people who own certain NAS from the manufacturer Qnap.
+Certain NAS from the manufacturer QNAP were affected by a security vulnerability in 2022.
 Cybercriminals could compromise the system and execute malicious code as well as their commands.
-According to Bleeping Computer, Qnap has already issued an update which its NAS users should install as soon as possible to avoid further attacks.
+According to Bleeping Computer, QNAP has already issued an update which its NAS users should install as soon as possible to avoid further attacks.